ZeroCho/react-vote/README.md

   ],
   closed: Boolean, // Whether this vote is closed or not.
 If this prop is true, you can only see the result, otherwise you can toggle between voting view and result view.
   voters: [String/Number] // Array of unique identifiers of all voters.
-}
+  autoClose: Number // Number which closes vote when reached
+  multiple: Boolean // Whether voters can choose multiple options
+  expansion: Boolean // Whether voters can add new option }
 ```